-It is important to clearly define the relationship between 'resilience', 'vulnerability', 'adaptive capacity', 'coping capacity' and 'coping range'.
+It is also important to clearly define the relationship between 'resilience', 'vulnerability', 'adaptive capacity', 'coping capacity' and 'coping range' to make these terms practically applicable.
 In the IPCC definition of resilience, this term seems to be closely related to "coping range', since the emphasis of the definition is on the amount of change that the system can tolerate.
 Other definitions emphasise the 'ability' of a system, so its "coping and/or adaptive capacity' to tolerate change.
-'Vulnerability' seems largely imply an inability to cope and 'resilience' seems to broadly imply an ability to cope.
+Some scholars have analysed the applicability of the concept of resilience on practice and proposed to use "adaptive capacity as the umbrella concept that includes the ability to prepare and plan for hazards, as well as to implement technical measures before, during and after a hard event... the resilience be regarded as one property that influences adaptive capacity."
+(Klein et. al, 2004) 'Vulnerability' seems largely to imply an inability to cope and 'resilience' seems to broadly imply an ability to cope.
 They may be viewed as two ends of a spectrum.